Neil Mawdsley Profile

 media, especially acrylics which I find matches more

-work with a palette knife on canvas.
+palette knife on canvas.

 I still love watercolour painting, but struggle with the